Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-07-19_HowToStyleBlazoriseComponents/Index.md

 # Styling Blazorise components

-Hello! today we are going to go over how to style Blazorise components!
+Learn how CSS works with Blazor, how to style Blazorise components, and the limitations of CSS isolation in Blazor.

-As your know, Blazorise is a framework-agnostic library, this means we have a lot of options when it comes to choosing what type of framework we want to use.
+Blazorise is an amazing component library that, is not really tied to any front-end framework.
+This means we have a lot of options when it comes to choosing which framework we want to use, for example: Bootstrap, Tailwind, Material and many others. check out the full list [here](https://blazorise.com/docs/usage/tailwind/)

 Check out the [quick start](https://blazorise.com/docs/start) guide here to get started with Blazorise.

 ## In this article, we will go over the following:

-- Styling Blazorise components#How does CSS work with Blazorise?|How does CSS work with Blazorise?
+- How does CSS work with Blazorise?
-- Styling Blazorise components#How to style Blazorise components?|How to style Blazorise components?
+- How to style Blazorise components?
-- Styling Blazorise components#Limitations of CSS Isolation|Limitations of CSS Isolation
+- Limitations of CSS Isolation

 ---